camwestwood/xapi/recipes/logout.md

 	</tr>
 	<tr>
 		<td>context.extensions</td>
-		<td>The sessionID extension is the VLE session ID. <a href="https://registry.tincanapi.com/#uri/extension/310">IP Address</a> is used to identify the client's real address as a Context extension.</td>
+		<td>The sessionID extension is the VLE session ID. <a href="https://registry.tincanapi.com/#uri/extension/310">IP Address</a> is used to identify the client's real address as a Context extension.
+RecipeVersion is recommended and is the version of this recipe found at the top of this page.</td>
 	</tr>
 </table>